GlitchyZorua/batchsod/README.md

 For red screen of death should be simple.

-You can do "bsod -rsod"
+You can do "`bsod -rsod`"

-If you only want black screen of death, do -nocolor.
+If you only want black screen of death, do `-nocolor`.

-bsod - Should only give blue
+`bsod` - Should only give blue
-bsod -rsod - Should only give red bsod -nocolor - Should only give black
+`bsod -rsod` - Should only give red
+`bsod -nocolor` - Should only give black

 ## For other colors.

 For other colors, do the following:

-type "color -?". this will show the list of colors you can use on cmd.
+type "`color -?`". this will show the list of colors you can use on cmd.

-For example, we can do "color fc", which will produce light red as the font, and white as the background.
+For example, we can do "`color fc`", which will produce light red as the font, and white as the background.

-then type "bsod -nocolor" and the current color will be applied.
+then type "`bsod -nocolor`" and the current color will be applied.

 ## Work arounds